Wills vs. Trusts II: Do You Need a Trust?

 Life insurance policies, annuities, and retirement accounts allow you to designate beneficiaries to receive those assets.
 Just as these assets do not distribute through a probate, they do not go through your trust either.

 If you want to group all these accounts into the trust, you can make it the beneficiary.
 But you must do that through your account holder–not during trust creation.
 A trust does not have the ability to change beneficiaries even if that is what you desire.

-Gruber & Associates, P.C. is located in West Linn, OR and serves Washington, Multnomah, Marion, and Clackamas counties.
+Diane L. Gruber, Attorney at Law, practices in West Linn, OR and serves Washington, Multnomah, Marion, and Clackamas counties.
 To determine whether you need a will, trust or a combination of both, contact us today to schedule an appointment.

 Learn more in Part III of the Wills vs. Trusts series!